Historical Miniatures Gaming

 "The Al" To honor the memory one of our own.
 Al Garnache who valiant fought Cancer was respected and admired by all for the spectacular visual presentation of his games.
 In his memory we present this award annually for the game table with the best visual attention to detail and the best "eye candy".

-The club is currently at home in "The Hobby Bunker" located at 33 Exchange Street in Malden, Massachusetts.
+The club is currently at home in "The Hobby Bunker" located at 103 Albion Street Wakefield, MA 01880.
 Open seven days a week and home to the largest collection of collectible toy soldiers in New England.
 Hosting an enormous inventory of all scales, sizes and types of military figures, vehicles and model kits.
 The Hobby Bunker also boasts an enormous gaming space which is constantly in use.
-Special thanks to Matt and the staff of the Hobby Bunker in supporting and promoting the hobby.
-Each year at Havoc we recognize the hard work of the participants by awarding "Best of Time Slot" certificates.
-Thanks to Matt and the Hobby Bunker each winner receives a monetary gift certificates as well for those games identified as being the best of their given time slot.
+Special thanks to Matt and the staff of the Hobby Bunker for supporting and promoting the hobby.

 (Taken from "Wargames" an Argus Specialist Publication, 1985)